angusjellis/angusjellis/README.md

 ### 👋 Hi there, I'm Angus

-I'm an Engineer on KPMG's Developer Platform team.
+I'm an engineer on KPMG's Developer Platform team.

 I lead a small squad of engineers building out our GitHub-based platform, enabling innersourcing & developer self-service.